ianyepan/ianyepan.github.io/_posts/2022-02-16-emacs-emojis.md

 tags: [linux, emacs, tutorial, tips, workflow, programming]
 ---

+> **Note:** When I wrote this blog post back in 2022, Emacs did not
+> have builtin support for emoji actions.
+Starting with Emacs 29
+> (release July 2023) however, the editor supports a variety of useful
+> emoji commands out-of-the-box, such as insert, describe, search, and
+> zoom, etc. If you're using Emacs 29+, consider using the native
+> emoji picker (it's very good, and requires zero setup!).
+This blog
+> post continues to help those who are on older versions of
+> Emacs.
+Without further ado...

 This short post will help you set up emoji support in Emacs.

 First, let's see the results: